Bodily Autonomy for All: Lessons from the Intersex Movement

 - Committee on Lectures (funded by Student Government)

 Bodily Autonomy for All: Lessons from the Intersex Movement explores how the fight for intersex rights offers powerful insights into broader struggles for bodily autonomy.
-Drawing from personal experience and activism, this keynote will challenge secrecy and medical authority while highlighting the importance of informed consent, self-determination, and justice for all bodies.
-Attendees will leave with a deeper understanding of intersex issues and how they connect to wider movements for human rights and bodily freedom.
+Drawing from personal experience and activism, Pidgeon Pagonis challenges secrecy and medical authority while highlighting the importance of informed consent, self-determination, and justice for all bodies.

-Pidgeon Pagonis has worked for over a decade as an intersex advocate, speaker, consultant, photographer, and filmmaker to shed light on the human rights violations endured by intersex people.
+Pagonis has worked for more than a decade as an intersex advocate to shed light on the human rights violations endured by intersex people.
 Their goal is to help end the non-consensual irreversible medical procedures meant to discipline unruly intersex bodies.
-Pidgeon’s accessible advocacy helps people complicate their preconceived binary notions about “biological differences”.
-Their work has been essential for those who want to show up for intersex people in their lives, but aren’t sure where to start.
+Pagonis's accessible advocacy helps people complicate their preconceived binary notions about “biological differences”.

 This event is part of a Women’s and Gender Studies Lecture Series funded by the Mellon Foundation’s Affirming Multivocal Humanities Grant, which was awarded to Dr. Winfrey and the WGS program in the fall of 2023.